-- Appoint the Affirmative Action Officer or designee and include accountability for the administration of the college's Affirmative Action Plan in his or her position description. - Take action, if needed, on complaints of discrimination and discriminatory harassment. - Issue a statement affirming the department's commitment to affirmative action and equal employment opportunity, and ensure that such a statement is disseminated to all employees. - Make such decisions and changes in policies, procedures or physical accommodations as may be needed to implement effective affirmative action in the college. - Actively promote equal employment opportunity and incorporate diversity and inclusion principles in annual business plans, strategic plan, and college's mission. - Report annually to the Governor and the Legislature through the Commissioner of MMB the department's progress in affirmative action. - Notify all contractors and sub-contractors with the department of their affirmative action responsibilities. - Actively promote the enforcement of equal employment opportunity in affirmative and nonaffirmative hiring decisions reviewed in the hiring process. - Require that all college directors, managers, and supervisors include responsibility statements for the supporting affirmative action, equal opportunity, diversity, and/or cultural responsiveness in their position descriptions and annual objectives.
+- Appoint the Affirmative Action Officer or designee and include accountability for the administration of the college's Affirmative Action Plan in this person's position description. - Take action, if needed, on complaints of discrimination and discriminatory harassment. - Issue a statement affirming the college's commitment to affirmative action and equal employment opportunity, and ensure that such a statement is disseminated to all employees. - Make such decisions and changes in policies, procedures or physical accommodations as may be needed to implement effective affirmative action in the college. - Actively promote equal employment opportunity and incorporate diversity and inclusion principles in annual business plans, strategic plan, and college's mission. - Report annually to the Governor and the Legislature through the Chancellor of Minnesota State and indirectly the Commissioner of MMB the college's progress in affirmative action. - Notify all contractors and sub-contractors with the college of their affirmative action responsibilities. - Actively promote the enforcement of equal employment opportunity in affirmative and nonaffirmative hiring decisions reviewed in the hiring process. - Require that all college directors, managers, and supervisors include responsibility statements for supporting affirmative action, equal opportunity, diversity, and/or cultural responsiveness in their position descriptions and annual objectives.

-The President is accountable directly to the Governor and indirectly to the Commissioner of MMB for affirmative action matters.
+The President is accountable directly to the Chancellor of Minnesota State and indirectly to the Commissioner of MMB for affirmative action matters.

-Name: Dr. Adenuga Atewologun
+Name: Dr. Merrill Irving, Jr.